MicrosoftDocs/SupportArticles-docs/Teams/teams-rooms-and-devices/cpu-performance-limited-status-unhealthy.md

 ---
-title: The CPU status of a Teams Rooms device is Unhealthy
+title: The CPU performance limited status of a Teams Rooms device is Unhealthy
-description: Resolves an issue that triggers a CPU performance limited signal and reports a Microsoft Teams Rooms device as Unhealthy. ms.reviewer: rebenite ms.topic: troubleshooting ms.date: 7/13/2023
+description: Resolves an issue that causes the CPU performance limited signal of a Microsoft Teams Rooms device to appear as Unhealthy. ms.reviewer: rebenite ms.topic: troubleshooting ms.date: 7/13/2023